Mike Kaye Chair

 Alfredo obtained a Degree in Law from Complutense University and a Master of Inmigration and Asylum from Carlos III University in Madrid City.
 He was called to the Madrid Bar in 2000.
 After an internship at the Spanish Commission for Refugees (CEAR) in 1998, Alfredo worked as an Immigration & Asylum lawyer at Accem between 2000-2006.
 He represented asylum cases before the High Court (Audiencia Nacional) and the Supreme Court of Spain.
 Alfredo has provided training and written research and COI products on various topics and has served as the staff coordinator on the Migrant Temporary Stay Centre of Ceuta (CETI) 2006-2013 and as a case officer at the Spanish Refugee Office between 2015-2018.
 He is also a member of the Madrid Bar Association, MUN2 Association and registered as an independent expert for the DG Home Affairs database of the European Commission in the area of asylum, migration and integration.
 Alfredo is passionate about fighting for access to justice for all, including those fleeing persecution in their home country and COI research.

-Lucy is a Senior Protection Associate at the UN Refugee Agency (UNHCR) in London.
-At UNHCR she advises the UK government on improvements to its asylum process in line with international law.
-She has a particular specialism in the current systems dealing with statelessness claims and children’s asylum claims.
-She has co-authored numerous reports on asylum and immigration issues.
-Previously Lucy worked for Freedom from Torture, The Children’s Society and Asylum Aid.
-She also holds a Master’s Degree from the Human Rights Consortium, University of London
+She was previously Senior Protection Associate at the UN Refugee Agency (UNHCR) in London where she advised the UK government on improvements to its asylum procedures in line with international law, and where she led UNHCR UK’s work on statelessness and child protection.
+Lucy has also worked for Freedom from Torture, The Children’s Society and Asylum Aid.
+She holds a Master’s Degree from the Human Rights Consortium, University of London.

 Barrister at Garden Court Chambers

-Raza was called to the Bar in 2009 and specialises in public law, with an emphasis on refugee law and human rights at Garden Court Chambers.
-He specialises in judicial review and appellate work in the fields of unlawful detention, international protection and national security matters in the Special Immigration Appeals Commission, acting in deprivation of citizenship and naturalisation cases.
+Raza was called to the Bar in 2009 and has a wide public law practise, with an emphasis on refugee law and human rights at Garden Court Chambers.
+He specialises in challenges to state policy, deprivation of liberty, and appellate work concerning international protection and national security matters in the Special Immigration Appeals Commission.

 Legal Researcher at Garden Court Chambers